Introduction

 https://secure.lekab.com/rime/send

 Sending to one recipient with authentication in the headers and the following as contents of the HTTP body.
-A typical Basic RBM.
+A typical Basic RCS for Business.

 {